rinfo/rdl/manage/project/ci/README.txt

 # Auto deploy to demo environment

-In order to make automatic deploys to some other environment you should use the normal fabric scripts.
-The scripts needs to be able to run without manual input.

-To achieve this you need to make the Hudson user able to login without using a password on the demo environment using password less SSH.
-It is also necessary to configure the demo environment so that the Hudson user can sudo without entering a password.
-You achieve this by editing the sudoers file with "sudo visudo" and add the following line:

-   hudson_user ALL=(ALL) NOPASSWD: ALL

-where "hudson_user" should be exchanged to the username of the Hudson user on the demo environment.
+It is possible to make automatic deploys from the Hudson to another rinfo environment.
+This is currently setup for the demo environment like this:

+   #.
+Passwordless SSH has been setup so that the hudson user can SSH to
+      demo.lagrummet.se as the rinfo user without needing a password.
+      It is essential that a ~/.ssh/config file is created which states the user to use:

+         host demo.lagrummet.se
+            user rinfo

+   #.
+The demo environment has been configured so that the rinfo user can
+      restart tomcat without providing a password.
+This is done by appending to the sudoers file with visudo

+         rinfo ALL=ALL, NOPASSWD: /etc/init.d/tomcat *

+      which means that the rinfo user can run any command using sudo WITH a password but run /etc/init.d/tomcat with any arguments WITHOUT providing a password.

+   #.
+The normal fabric scripts are used for the deploys but they are run
+      with the headless parameter set to 1 like this:

+         fab tg_demo main_all:headless=1